kleonang/NavUS/README.md

 A **Flask Server** will share a common database on `firebase` with the Telegram Bot as well as the Android app and provide the functionality of computing the route from the user’s location to destination.

-The **Android app** provides a visual interface for the user to enter his destination and suggests a route based on his current location.
+The **Android app** provides a visual interface for the user to enter his destination and suggests a route based on his current location **using the nearest 3 bus stops**.
 ![NavUS Implementation](https://user-images.githubusercontent.com/35805635/123807030-16d36400-d922-11eb-92a8-57c6214f3b6b.png)
 The figure above illustrates how the backend of NavUS is implemented.